maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 +++
 date = "2018-03-18T11:05:31+02:00"
-title = "Network Stubs and Timers with Nightwatch.js and Cucumber.js" description = "Learn how to mock API requests and Timers with Nightwatch.js and Cucumber.js to efficiently test single page applications." intro = "In my previous article about automated acceptance testing with Cypress I explored the possibilities of the `cy.route()` and `cy.clock()` commands.
+title = "Network Stubs and Timers with Nightwatch.js and Cucumber.js" description = "Learn how to mock API requests and Timers with Nightwatch.js and Cucumber.js to efficiently test single-page applications." intro = "In my previous article about automated acceptance testing with Cypress I explored the possibilities of the `cy.route()` and `cy.clock()` commands.
 Because I fell in love with how easy it is to stub network requests and manipulate JavaScript timeout functions (like `setTimeout` and `setInterval`) with those two commands, I began to feel bad about not having this functionality in Nightwatch.js und Cucumber.js powered acceptance tests..." draft = false categories = ["Development"]